dundd2/WIP-A-Heros-Redemption-2D/Readme.md

 - **Play Status UI**:Current HP, MP, EXP, LV.
 MC’s statistics,
 - **Quest Page** : Show players’ mission

-Despite these simplifications, the 2D game codebase already consists of approximately **3500+ lines of code**.
+Despite these simplifications, the 2D game codebase already consists of approximately **3600+ lines of code** (V0.01).
 This provides a tangible reference point for understanding the scale and complexity even of a reduced-scope game and highlights potential challenges in developing a more feature-rich 3D project within our timeframe.

 For more detailed features and information about our current (Jan 2025) plans for the 3D project, please check the [A Hero's Redemption Game Plan](A%20Hero's%20Redemption%20Game%20Plan.pdf) file.